apache/buildstream-site/content/pages/index.md

 ## BuildStream 2 is now available

-BuildStream 2 has been released and effectively replaces BuildStream 1, which is now in maintenance mode and has no further feature development planned.
+BuildStream 2 has been released and effectively replaces BuildStream 1, which is now in maintenance mode and will no longer be actively developed.

 Users are encouraged to follow the [porting guide](https://docs.buildstream.build/master/main_porting.html) to port their projects to the new API, and distributions are encouraged to ship